July 1, 1916: The Battle of the Somme

 *

 July 1, 1916 was a Saturday.
 Actress Olivia de Havilland was born on this day.
-These baseball games were played:
+And a series of shark attacks along the Jersey Shore began.
+I have a separate entry for this event.

 * The New York Yankees beat the Philadelphia Athletics, 5-4 at Shibe Park (later renamed Connie Mack Stadium) in Philadelphia.
 Les Nunamaker doubled home the winning run in the top of the 9th inning.